ie3mrc/ie3mrc-source/README.md

 # IEEE MOVE Radio Club

+2023-10-05 The site has been moved into IEEE Wordpress at https://move.ieee.org/radioclub

+A redirect has been hand inserted into the Github pages site to point to the new site.

+This code is now "archived".

+---

 This is the source for the website.
 One compiles the site using Jekyll and then the _site folder contains the entire site.

 The site uses a framework extracted from Stackbit.